-The CNP Solidaire: tous acteurs! programme launched in June 2023 aims to help us to meet this objective, by proposing different ways of getting involved in the voluntary sector to support societal and environmental change.
+The CNP Solidaire : tous acteurs! programme launched in June 2023 aims to help us to meet this objective, by proposing different ways of getting involved in the voluntary sector to support societal and environmental change.

 All CNP Assurances employees are concerned, regardless of their place of work.
-In particular, they can spend one day's working hours doing charity work.
+In particular, they can spend one day's

+CNP Assurances employees participate in projects with a societal impact during their working hours (up 5 pts vs 2022) working hours doing charity work.
 These initiatives contribute to the objective to "mobilise at least 20% of employees to participate in actions with a societal impact during their working hours by the end of 2025".